jdluu/Modern-Portfolio/README.md

 ## Design Philosophy
 For this portfolio, I focused more on making resuable components, making my website modular and easy to update.
 I am using Astro and minimizing Javascript to maintain a balance between interactivity and speed.

-The main content for this portoflio is taken from my original portfolio which is here: https://github.com/jdluu/portfolio
+This portfolio was built off of the content from my original portfolio here: https://github.com/jdluu/portfolio

 ## 🚀 Project Structure